-Construction defect cases are often brought as breach of contract and breach of warranty claims, or they may be brought under negligence or strict liability theories.
+Construction defect cases are often brought as negligence, breach of contract and breach of warranty claims.
 Our construction defect attorneys can advise North Carolina and South Carolina homeowners on which theories may be applicable to their case.
 A breach of contract is a failure to perform any promise made under a contract.
 If a builder fails to comply with the building plan, fails to use appropriate materials, or fails to meet any other obligation as agreed under the contract, they may be liable for the breach.
 An express warranty may also be included in the contract, providing guarantees regarding the quality and duration of a product or the work performed.

 In addition, the homeowner may be protected by implied warranties.
 There are several recognized by North and South Carolina, but perhaps the most significant is the implied warranty of habitability.
 It provides that the builder of a new home implicitly warrants that the home and the fixtures within it are sufficiently free from major structural defects, and it is constructed in a workmanlike manner that meets the standard of quality existing at the time and place of construction.Filing Deadlines to Consider

 In general, actions for breach of contract, breach of warranty, or negligence must be filed within a certain time frame.
 In North Carolina, for example, they must be filed within three years from the date that the breach or negligence occurred.
 For personal injury or property damage claims, the case must be filed within three years from the date that the injury or defect was discovered, or when it should reasonably have been discovered.
-Despite the discovery rule, no actions for an unsafe or defective improvement to real property generally may be brought more than six years after either its substantial completion or the act giving rise to the claim, whichever occurs later.
-Fortunately for many plaintiffs, however, there are some exceptions to this six-year deadline, known as the statute of repose.
+Despite the discovery rule, no actions for an unsafe or defective improvement to real property generally may be brought more than six years (in North Carolina) or eight years (in South Carolina) after substantial completion of the project.
+Fortunately for many plaintiffs, however, there are some exceptions to this deadline, which is known as the statute of repose.

 Construction defect cases are complicated, often involving multiple claims in overlapping areas of law.
 The attorneys at Grimes Teich Anderson LLP can clarify the legal process and provide trusted guidance to residential homeowners and other plaintiffs.
 Our North Carolina offices are located in Franklin, Rutherfordton, Asheville, Waynesville, and Spruce Pine, while we have South Carolina offices in Greenville, Gaffney, and Spartanburg.
 To arrange a case evaluation with one of our North Carolina and South Carolina construction defect attorneys, call (800) 533-6845 or contact us online.
 We also can assist people who need a personal injury or product liability attorney to assert their rights.